cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 #### Fetching

-A party receives messages from the global state by fetching messages assigned to the party, updating the local block tree and putting the local state back into the global state.
+A party receives messages from the global state by fetching messages assigned to the party, updating the local block tree, and putting the local state back into the global state.

 ```agda
     data _⊢_[_]⇀_ : {p : PartyId} → Honesty p → State → Message → State → Set
       where
 ```

-An honest party consumes a message from the global message buffer and updates the local state
+An honest party consumes a message from the global message buffer and updates their local state.

 ```agda
       honest : ∀ {p} {t t′} {m} {N} → let open State N in